 The problem is serious.
 Untested remedies may be harmful.
 They may get in the way of medicines prescribed by your doctor.
-They may also waste money.
+They may be expensive and a waste of money.
 And, sometimes, using these products keeps people from getting the medical treatment they need.

-These scams usually target diseases that have no cures, like diabetes, arthritis, and Alzheimer’s disease.
+Health scams usually target diseases that may have treatments for symptoms but currently have no cures.
 You may see ads for:

-- Anti-aging medications.
+Anti-aging therapies.
 Our culture places great value on staying young, but aging is normal.
-Despite claims about pills or treatments that lead to endless youth, no treatments have been proven to slow or reverse the aging process.
-Eating a healthy diet, getting regular exercise, and not smoking are proven ways to help prevent some of the diseases that occur with age.
-In other words, making healthy lifestyle choices offers you the best chance of aging well.
+Pills or other treatments for endless youth have not been scientifically proven to slow or reverse the aging process.
+Eating a healthy diet, not smoking, and getting regular exercise or staying physically active are ways to really help prevent some of the diseases that occur with age.
+In other words, making healthy choices offers you the best chance for aging well.

-- Cancer cures.
+Cancer cures.
 Scam artists prey on a fear of cancer.
-They promote treatments with no proven value—for example, a diet dangerously low in protein or drugs such as laetrile.
-Remember: there is no one treatment that cures all types of cancer.
+They promote treatments with no proven value.
+There is no one treatment that cures all types of cancer.
 By using unproven methods, people with cancer may lose valuable time and the chance to benefit from a proven, effective treatment.
 This delay may lessen the chance of controlling or curing the disease.

-- Memory aids.
+Memory aids.
 Many people worry about losing their memory as they age.
-They may wrongly believe false promises that unproven treatments can help them keep or improve their memory.
-So-called smart pills, removal of amalgam dental fillings, and certain brain retraining exercises are some examples of untested approaches.
+So-called smart pills, removal of amalgam dental fillings, and some brain training programs are examples of untested approaches that falsely promise to keep or improve memory.

-- Dietary supplements.
+Dietary supplements.
 Americans spend billions of dollars each year on dietary supplements.
-These supplements are sold over-the-counter and include vitamins and minerals, amino acids, herbs, and enzymes.
-Most dietary supplements do not undergo government testing or review before they are put on the market.
+They are sold over-the-counter, without a prescription, and include vitamins and minerals, amino acids, herbs, and enzymes.
+The Federal Government does not consider dietary supplements to be medicines and does not monitor them in the same way it does prescription medicines.
+Most dietary supplements are not fully tested to make sure they are safe and do what they promise.
 While some vitamins may be helpful, supplements may be bad for people taking certain medicines or with some medical conditions.
 Be wary of claims that a supplement can shrink tumors, solve impotence, or cure Alzheimer’s disease.
 Talk to your doctor before starting any supplement.

-- Health insurance.
-Some companies target people who are unable to get health insurance.
-They offer coverage that promises more than it intends to deliver.
+Health insurance.
+Some companies offer health insurance coverage that promises more than it intends to deliver.
 When you think about buying health insurance, remember to find out if the company and agent are licensed in your State.
+The website www.healthcare.gov can help.

 How Can You Protect Yourself From Health Scams?

 Two Federal Government agencies work to protect you from health scams.
-The Federal Trade Commission can help you spot fraud.
-The Food and Drug Administration protects the public by assuring the safety of prescription drugs, biological products, medical devices, food, cosmetics, and radiation-emitting products.
+The Federal Trade Commission (FTC) can help you spot fraud and misleading ads.
+The U.S. Food and Drug Administration (FDA) protects the public by assuring the safety of prescription drugs, biological products, medical devices, food, cosmetics, and radiation-emitting products.
 If you have questions about a product, talk to your doctor.
 Getting the facts about healthcare products can help protect you from health scams.

 Food and Drug Administration